microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     GO
     ```

-    For the first result set, you will see the are far fewer results because these are waits only from user requests and only wait types with waiting_tasks_count > 0.
+    For the first result set, you will see there are far fewer results because these are waits only from user requests and only wait types with waiting_tasks_count > 0.

     The 2nd DMV can be used to see snapshots of resource usage for the database per resource governor workload groups.
 You can see several internal groups are deployed to manage the database.
-You can learn more about this DMV at https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.
+You can learn more about this DMV at https://learn.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.

     > **Note:** Most of the data surfaced by this DMV is intended for internal consumption and is subject to change.